 This will give us the optimal setup where we are satisfied with the performance and financial ratios of the portfolio.
 In the sample case, we performed best by holding 25 stocks in Long positions.

 Such a strategy would have outperformed the benchmark over the last 4 years.
 The WinRate of individual trades was 66% and the Annual Volatility was slightly lower than the benchmark.
-To define a future factor ETF/index, we can use several additional indicators available in the application.
+To define a future factor ETF/index, we can use several additional indicators available in our application.

 Portfolio creation and adjustment